Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 caching -- S3 FIFO https://s3fifo.com/
 capability = an end-to-end user experience or a set of related functionality.
-Example: “a user can create a ticket in a Jira project” career -- small business programmer https://smallbusinessprogramming.com/how-to-be-a-wildly-successful-small-business-programmer/
+Example: “a user can create a ticket in a Jira project” career -- small business programmer https://smallbusinessprogramming.com/how-to-be-a-wildly-successful-small-business-programmer/ cargo cult = Let’s face it.
+You are not Google scale and you never will be.
+Stop cargo-culting technology just because “Google uses it” and therefore “it’s an industry best-practice.” https://reasonablypolymorphic.com/blog/protos-are-wrong/
 CD (continuous delivery)
 CD (Continuous Delivery) https://www.browserstack.com/guide/difference-between-continuous-integration-and-continuous-delivery https://spinnaker.io/
 CD (continuous deployment) -- Defensive = Expect the unexpected.
 Expect that devs will break things in novel ways